 Thank you to anyone who supports Unicorn Folk in any way at all whether you be advertiser, reader, organiser, musician, dancer or general folk enthusiast!

 * Biographical note: I really did fall in love with folk music after listening to Fairport’s ‘Liege & Lief’ album, bought unheard on a whim from a friend.
 I Morris-danced my way through a Sociology course at Bath University in the ’70s organising numerous Ceilidhs, dance sessions and a summer tour of Jersey along the way.
-I started Royston MusicFest in 2016 as part of Royston Arts Festival and I am currently the ‘Chair’ of Creative Royston.
-I built and administer this and the arts festival and MusicFest websites along with that of Royston Arts Society, the last three of which were part of the online Royston Arts Festival in 2020.
-I can often be found hanging around Royston Live (Folk Club as was) and organised the judging of their Young Folk Artist Competitions in 2017 & 2018 both supported by Creative Royston which put up the second prize of £250.
+I started Royston MusicFest in 2016 as part of Royston Arts Festival and I have been the ‘Chair’ or Secretary of Creative Royston, the not-for-profit organisation which runs the arts festival for the last 14 years.
+I built and administer this and the Royston Arts Festival and MusicFest websites and spend far too much of my time on my laptop!
+Otherwise, I can often be found hanging around Royston Live (Royston Folk Club as was) and organised the judging of their Young Folk Artist Competitions in 2017 & 2018 both supported by Creative Royston which put up the second prize of £250.
+More recently, much of my time has been taken up with creating my own podcasts and maintaining the Unicorn Folk website.
+I also enjoy rugby and football, in particular, usually on the TV these days, and I like real ale (and red wine!).
+Yes, I do have a beard, but grew mine long before the likes of David Beckham and others made them popular. 🙂